PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I solved exercises with External Libraries

 **Thoughts :** Time to celebrate.
 I finished the Kaggle Python course

+## Day 20 : May 16 , 2020 |  Kaggle's Introduction to Machine Learning

+**Today's Progress :** Today I learned about how to explore the data and I worked with my first ML model

+**Thoughts :** Sklearn is easy to use